jspirkosn/Public-Service-Template/README.md

 </details>

 <details>
-<summary>Unleash the Common Service Data Model (CSDM)!  - This section lays the foundataion for the CSDM and teaches you about its power and purpose</summary>
+<summary>Unleash the Common Service Data Model (CSDM)!  - Lays the foundataion for the CSDM and teaches you about its power</summary>

 - **Status:** Complete
 - **Setup:**